Reichlingia zwackhii

 Reichlingia zwackhii is a species of corticolous (bark-dwelling) lichen in the family Arthoniaceae.
+It is found in temperate woodland habitats across parts of Europe.
+It typically grows on the moist bark of mature beech, ash, and oak trees in ancient forests, often appearing as a parasite or semi-parasite on other lichens, although it can occasionally live independently.
+The lichen is rare but widespread in southern and southwestern England, with very limited occurrences reported in Scotland, Wales, and Ireland.
+Described scientifically in 1903, it was transferred to its current genus, Reichlingia, in 2013.

+Taxonomy

-It was first formally described by German lichenologist Johann Heinrich Sandstede in 1903, as a member of genus Arthonia.
+It was first formally described by the German lichenologist Heinrich Sandstede in 1903, as a member of genus Arthonia.
 Andreas Frisch and Göran Thor transferred it to the genus Reichlingia in 2013.
 The lichen occurs in temperate regions of Europe.
 Peter Wilfred James proposed the variety Arthonia zwackhii var. macrospora in 1978, on the basis of specimens collected from Britain that had consistently larger ascospores and different lichen products.
 This taxon is now known as a distinct species, Synarthonia astroidestera.